mrspeaker/teletest/README.md

 **I trust you lot** (AWWWW!)
 ^ "I TRUST YOU" https://www.youtube.com/watch?v=jhInj0ZHNC8

-Would be cool to push code changes to production live... oh the choas!
+Would be cool to push code changes to production live... oh the chaos!
 ^ such choas! 🙉

 ```